 Ethiopia

-Ethiopia conjures images of a mysterious and ancient civilization, vibrant tribal cultures and breathtaking natural beauty.
-Cut off from the rest of the world for years, Ethiopia has recently started developing its tourism infrastructure.
-Eager to welcome tourists, Ethiopia has primed its Northern Historic Route with scheduled flights, paved roads and a selection of basic, but comfortable hotels.
-In the wild south of the Lower Omo Valley, travel is rigorous but the pay-off is unique—spending time with some of the most intact tribal societies in Africa.
-Throughout Ethiopia, adventurous travelers will be pleased to discover well-preserved religious and historical sites without throngs of tourists and long entrance lines—this is truly off-the-beaten-path adventure!
+In the wild south of the Lower Omo Valley, travel is rigorous, but is a totally unique experience – spending time with some of the most intact remaining tribal societies in Africa.
+Throughout Ethiopia, adventurous travelers will be pleased to discover well-preserved religious and historical sites without throngs of tourists and long entrance lines—this is true off-the-beaten-path adventure!

 Contact Us